SAP/fundamental/.github/CONTRIBUTING.md

 # Contributing

-FThank you for considering contributing to SAP Fiori Fundamentals.
+Thank you for considering contributing to SAP Fiori Fundamentals.
 It's people like you that make this such a great tool.

 ### 1. Where do I go from here?